 Adjustment to vision loss is a process.
 Each person adjusts in their own time and manner.
-There is no “right” way to adjust to this major life change.
+There is no “right” way to deal with this major life change.

-This adjustment is very similar to the stages of grief experienced with the loss of a loved one.
-A person may feel as though they are grieving the loss of their sighted self.
+This adjustment process is very similar to the stages of grief you experience when you lose a loved one.
+You may feel as though you are grieving the loss of your sighted self.

 Stages of Adjustment to Vision Loss

 Shock and disbelief are common responses when you realize that your vision is not coming back and may even get worse.
 You need time to absorb the news.